 Azure Beauty’s Professional Nail Prep Dehydrator and Bond Primer guarantee you will have a fresh set of nails for up to 14 days.
 Their nail prep duo will handle everything from removing moisture to creating a bubble-free and tacky base.

-The Nail Prep Dehydrator will work beautifully on the natural nails to prepare for acrylic or gel applications.
+The Nail Prep Dehydrator works beautifully on natural nails to prepare them for acrylic or gel applications.
 It’s a Non-Acid formula that also dries quickly, making it the perfect tool to have at home or in the salon.

-Meanwhile, the Nail Bond Primer will prevent lifting and warping to ensure the nail polish or gel can be applied smoothly without imperfections.
-Like most primer and dehydrator sets, the dehydrator is universal, and the primer is for UV gel only.
+Meanwhile, the Nail Bond Primer prevents lifting and warping, ensuring the nail polish or gel can be applied smoothly without imperfections.
+Like most primer and dehydrator sets, the dehydrator is universal, while the primer is specifically designed for use with UV gel only.

-The Nail Prep Dehydrator will reduce bacteria by providing dry disinfectant and removing grease to minimize the chances of shrinkage.
+The Nail Prep Dehydrator reduces bacteria by providing a dry disinfectant and removing grease, thereby minimizing the chances of shrinkage.
 The Nail Bond Primer will provide immaculate adhesion and increase the saturation of the nail color.

 6. Mia Secret Nail Prep Xtrabond Primer